Don't close the book on the Google Books settlement just yet.

 A judge has delayed the opt-out date for the settlement of the copyright infringement class action until September 4 so that class members can give the agreement a more thorough review.

 Separately, two people connected with the matter have leaked that the Department of Justice has begun examining the agreement for antitrust violations.
+This doesn't necessarily mean that the DOJ will launch a formal investigation or file a lawsuit, but even the slight hint of an antitrust action caused Google to pull out of an ad deal in discussion with Yahoo late last year.

 The settlement agreement resulted from a class action by authors and publisher against the internet behemoth after Google began scanning books from libraries in order to make the works available in a web search.
 The plaintiffs claimed that Google's actions violated their copyrights in the books.